chathura-de-silva/E-Commerce-Platform/README.md

   Table name will be the same as the csv file's name.
   * Ex - `product.csv` creates a table in the database called `product`.
 So you can create or rename the csv files as per your requirement.

+> [!Important]
+>* While altering the inital data as they wish according to the data constraints is recommended for any user, creating,renaming or deleting tables via creating,renaming or deleting the respective `.csv` files is only meant to be done by advanced users since the project depends on the current database schema despite being independant of the dummy data.

   You can either use something like Microsoft Excel or a plain text editor like Notepad for the purpose of creation and editing of CSV files.